vikejs/vike/readme.md

 }
 ```

-The `pageProps` are passed to your `render()` lifecycle method, and are provided on the client-side by the `import { getPage, pageProps } from 'vite-plugin-ssr/client'` function.
+The `pageProps` are passed to your `render()` lifecycle method, and are provided to the client-side by the `import { getPage } from 'vite-plugin-ssr/client'` function.

 ```jsx
 // /pages/_default.page.server.js